Progress

 • What reductions are expected but not yet observed in monitoring?

-To provide quantitative answers to these questions, this indicator leverages modeling data from the Chesapeake Assessment Scenario Tool (CAST) along with monitoring data, including river discharge and water quality measurements, wastewater loads and atmospheric deposition (only nitrogen) to tidal waters.
+To provide quantitative answers to these questions, this indicator leverages modeling data from CAST along with monitoring data, including river discharge and water quality measurements, wastewater loads and atmospheric deposition (only nitrogen) to tidal waters.
 CAST integrates knowledge of land use, nutrient inputs and watershed processes to estimate load reductions in response to implemented management practices.
-However, the expected reductions often differ from the reductions observed in the rivers due to factors including uncertainty in CAST, uncertainty in monitored trends, natural lags between implementation of management practices and eventual achievement of water quality improvements, as well as the impacts of climate change and infill of Conowingo Reservoir.
+However, the expected reductions often differ from the reductions observed in the rivers due to factors including uncertainty in CAST, uncertainty in monitored trends, natural lags between implementation of management practices and eventual attainment of water quality improvements, as well as the impacts of climate change and infill of Conowingo Reservoir.
 By quantifying the effects of some of these factors – lag times, climate change and infill of Conowingo Reservoir – this indicator can help bridge the gap between the monitored reduction and model-estimated reduction.

 Also, a comprehensive effort has been made to compile and analyze data sets for the watersheds of the Chesapeake Bay Nontidal Network (NTN) stations, including 83 stations for nitrogen and 66 stations each for phosphorus and sediment.
 These station-level results, available through the Monitored and Expected Total Reduction Indicator for the Chesapeake (METRIC) tool, can help resource managers gauge expectations on the trajectory and pace of reduction progress at a localized scale.

-The TMDL indicator uses 1995 as the baseline year because it marks the end of the 1993-1995 critical period used for assessing attainment of water quality standards in the TMDL.
-It divides the total annual loading rate reductions required to meet the TMDL planning targets into categories:
+The Bay TMDL indicator uses 1995 as the baseline year because it marks the end of the 1993-1995 critical period used for assessing attainment of water quality standards in the Bay TMDL.
+It divides the total annual loading rate reductions required to meet the Bay TMDL planning targets into categories:

 • Implemented and Realized refers to reductions due to actions in the Watershed Implementation Plans (WIPs) that have been both estimated in the models and seen in monitoring data.